-- (e), except that the Commission may require the City Council of the City of Sacramento to pay the Commission for services rendered and any other expenditures reasonably made by the Commission in anticipation of services to be rendered pursuant to the agreement if the City Council of the City of Sacramento terminates the agreement. - (e) The City Council of the City of Sacramento or the Commission may, at any time, by ordinance or resolution, terminate any agreement made pursuant to this section for the Commission to administer, implement, or enforce a local campaign finance reform ordinance or any provision of the ordinance. - (f) If an agreement is entered into pursuant to this section, the Commission shall report to the Legislature regarding the performance of that agreement on or before January 1, 2022, and shall submit that report in compliance with Section 9795.
-The Commission shall develop the report in consultation with the City Council of the City of Sacramento.
-The report shall include, but is not limited to, all of the following: - (1) The status of the agreement. - (2) The estimated annual cost savings, if any, for the City of Sacramento. - (3) A summary of relevant annual performance metrics, including measures of use, enforcement, and customer satisfaction. - (4) Public comments submitted to the Commission or the City of Sacramento relative to the operation of the agreement. - (5) Legislative recommendations. - (g) This section shall remain in effect only until January 1, 2023, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2023, deletes or extends that date.
+- (2) An agreement entered into pursuant to this subdivision shall not contain a cancellation fee, a liquidated damages provision, or other financial disincentive to terminate the agreement pursuant to subdivision (e), except that, if the local government agency terminates the agreement, the Commission may require the governing body of the local government agency to pay the Commission for services rendered and any other expenditures reasonably made by the Commission in anticipation of services to be rendered pursuant to the agreement. - (e) The governing body of the local government agency or the Commission may, at any time, by ordinance or resolution, terminate an agreement made pursuant to this section for the Commission to administer, implement, or enforce a local campaign finance ordinance or any provision thereof.
+The termination shall be effective 90 days after the enactment of the ordinance or resolution unless an agreement between the local government and the Commission requires a longer period. - (f) The Commission shall conspicuously post on its Internet Web site a list of every local government agency that it has entered into agreement with pursuant to this section. - (g) An agreement for the enforcement of a local campaign finance or government ethics law between the Commission and the City of Stockton, or the City of Sacramento that was in effect on December 31, 2018, shall be deemed to comply with this section. - (h) If an agreement is entered into pursuant to this section, the Commission shall report to the Legislature regarding the performance of that agreement on or before January 1, 2025, and shall submit that report in compliance with Section 9795.
+The Commission shall develop the report in consultation with the governing body of the local government agency.
+The report shall include, but not be limited to, all of the following: - (1) The status of the agreement. - (2) The estimated annual cost savings, if any, for the local government agency. - (3) A summary of relevant annual performance metrics, including measures of use, enforcement, and customer satisfaction. - (4) Public comments submitted to the Commission or the local government agency relative to the operation of the agreement. - (5) Legislative recommendations. - (i) This section does not apply to a jurisdiction with a population of 3,000,000 or more or to the County of San Bernardino. - (j) This section shall remain in effect only until January 1, 2026, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2026, deletes or extends that date.